programminghistorian/ph-submissions/en/lessons/interactive-text-games-using-twine.md

 While many creators choose to immediately plunge players into the fictional world, the first passage presents an opportunity to think about your audience: is your audience familiar with games, or will they need a brief explanation of how to proceed?
 Do you wish to provide credits and contact information at the beginning or end?
 Which point of view best fits your rhetorical goals?

 ## Creating Your First Link
 At the moment, we have text for the player to read, but no way for the player to interact with the story.
 Players navigate between different passages using links.
 To create a link in Twine, place double brackets around the text that you would like to turn into a link.

-Try putting double brackets around the words “meeting room” at the end of your passage.
+If you are still on the tab with the playable version of your story, navigate back to the tab that contains the editing mode of the story.
+Double click on your passage to edit it, and put double brackets around the words “meeting room” at the end of your passage.
+Click the "X" in the upper right hand corner of the passage.

 ```
 Steve and Ann lead you into a [[meeting room]] to discuss what you are interested in working on.